ahmedkaludi/easy-table-of-contents/README.txt

 * The widgets supports being affixed or stuck on the page so it is always visible as you scroll down the page.
 NOTE: this is an advanced option since every theme is different, you might need support from your theme developer to learn what the correct item selector to use in the settings to enable this feature.
 * The widget auto highlights the sections currently visible on the page.
 The highlight color is configurable.
 * Developer friendly with many action hooks and filters available.
 More can be added by request on [Github](https://github.com/shazahm1/Easy-Table-of-Contents).
 Pull requests are welcomed.

+= TAKE IT A STEP FURTHER WITH EASY TABLE OF CONTENTS PRO = With [EASY TABLE OF CONTENTS PRO](https://tocwp.com/pricing/) You will get access to more professional Settings, options and positions to really push your TOC to the next level.
+* <strong>New - Gutenberg Block </strong>: Easily create TOC in Gutenberg block without the need of any coding or shortcode.
+* <strong>New - Elementor Widget </strong>: Easily create TOC using Elementor Widget without the need of any coding or shortcode.
+* <strong>New - Fixed/Sticky TOC </strong>: Users can find the content that they need, much faster through the option of sticky TOC.
+* <strong>New - Full AMP Support </strong>: Generates a TOC with your existing setup and make it AMP compatible automatically.

 ### Support